d81308/Project-ETL_Airflow-shell/README.md

 * Use grep for value extraction, ensuring that the desired value format is specified.
 * Output the file in CSV format.
 Through this clever method, we successfully solved the TSV file conversion issue and were able to merge the files smoothly.

+## Airflow
+We use Airflow to set up DAG and pipeline to ensure that the ETL process runs in order and executes automatically when needed.
+Through these settings, we can also easily monitor and report the progress and results of the pipeline.